 A scale and polish procedure is an integral part of maintaining good oral health.
 It’s performed by dental professionals during your routine dental check-up.
 But what exactly happens during this procedure?

 Scaling: The first step involves removing plaque and tartar deposits from your teeth.
 Plaque, a sticky film of bacteria, forms on your teeth daily.
 Over time, it hardens into tartar, which can’t be removed by regular brushing.
-Dental professionals use specialized tools, including ultrasonic scalers, to gently scrape away these deposits.
+Dental professionals use specialised tools, including ultrasonic scalers, to gently scrape away these deposits.
 This scraping process helps eliminate the buildup of harmful bacteria that can lead to gum disease.

 Polishing: Once your teeth are free from plaque and tartar, the next step is polishing.
 Dental hygienists use a rubber cup attached to a rotating tool to apply a special toothpaste-like material to your teeth.
 This polishing process leaves your teeth smooth and shiny.